aya9aladdin/libraray-application/README.md

 # library-management-system

-This is a simple full-stack project for a library managment system
+This is a simple full-stack project for a library management system

 ## Technologies
 - Flask restful: for the back-end API
 - Vue3 : for front-end
-- mongodb: for database
+- MongoDB: for database

 ## API endpoints
 ### Adding new book endpoint